MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-root-site.md

 - Only sites within the same domain, for example, https://contoso.sharepoint.com can be swapped.
 - The source site must be a modern team site (STS#3), a communication site (SITEPAGEPUBLISHING#0), or a classic team site (STS#0).
 - All subsites contained with the source and target sites will be swapped.
-- The source and target sites can't be connected to an Office 365 group or associated with a hub.
+- The source and target sites can't be connected to an Office 365 group.
+They also can't be hub sites or associated with a hub.
-- If a site is associated with a hub, disassociate the site, perform the swap, and then reassociate the site.
+- If a site is a hub site, unregister it as a hub site, perform the swap, and then register it again.
+If the site is associated with a hub, disassociate the site, perform the swap, and then reassociate the site.
 - Any sharing links or bookmarks will no longer work.

 ### Run the PowerShell cmdlet